Previewing and saving video clips#

 Note

-Though you are encouraged to play with settings of write_videofile, know that lowering the optimization preset, or increasing the number of threads will not necessarly improve the rendering time, as the bottleneck may be on MoviePy computation of each frame and not in ffmpeg encoding.
+Though you are encouraged to play with settings of write_videofile, know that lowering the optimization preset or increasing the number of threads will not necessarily improve the rendering time, as the bottleneck may be on MoviePy computation of each frame and not in ffmpeg encoding.

 Also, know that it is possible to pass additional parameters to ffmpeg command line invoked by MoviePy by using the ffmpeg_params argument.